Coronavirus hit to airlines could top $100 billion, Flybe collapses

 It also said it would cancel 22 long-haul flights between Europe and the United States from March 28 to May 5, with routes from Rome to Los Angeles, Boston and New York seeing a reduced number of departures.

-In addition, it will cut the number of flights between London and New York, flying twice, rather than three times, on some days.

-“At this stage, it is too early to assess the full impact on our business,” it said in a statement.

-Norwegian shares, which have lost more than 50% of their value this year, were down more than 5% at 1000 GMT.
+Norwegian shares, which have lost more than 50% of their value this year, were down almost 7% at 1130 GMT.

-Willie Walsh, the outgoing CEO of British Airways parent IAG (ICAG.L), also warned governments this week against any temptation to prop up airlines that were already struggling.

-“I don’t believe it’s appropriate for governments to provide state aid to airlines that were not sustainable before the coronavirus,” he said at the Brussels gathering.
+Analysts say few airlines are likely to remain unscathed, as both business and tourist travel is being affected.

+The Global Business Travel Association said last week the crisis could scythe $560 billion from spending on corporate travel this year, a 37% drop from its 2020 global expenditure forecast, as meetings and events are cancelled and companies limit travel to protect employees.

 Additional reporting by Terje Solsvik in Oslo, Jamie Freed in Sydney, Kate Holton in London and Laurence Frost in Paris; Editing by Mark Potter and Keith Weir